igorwojda/android-showcase/README.md

 #### Data Layer

-Manages application data.
-Connect to data sources and provide data through repository to the `domain` layer eg. retrieve data from the internet and cache the data in disk cache (when device is offline).
+Encapsulates application data.
+Provides the data to the `domain` layer eg. retrieve data from the internet and cache the data in disk cache (when device is offline).

 Components:

 - **Repository** is exposing data to the `domain` layer.
 Depending on the application structure and quality of the external APIs repository can also merge, filter, and transform the data.
 These operations intend to create high-quality data source for the `domain` layer.
+It is the responsibility of Repository (one or more) to construct Domain models by reading from the `Data Source` and accept Domain models to be written to the `Data Source`
 - **Mapper** - maps `data model` to `domain model` (to keep `domain` layer independent from the `data` layer).

-Data layer contains implicit layer called `Data source` containing all components involved with data manipulation of a given data source.
-Application has two data sources - `Retrofit` (network) and `Room` (local storage):
+This application has two `Data Sources` - `Retrofit` (used for network access) and `Room` (local storage used to access device persistent memory).
+These data sources can be treated a an implicit sub-layer.Each data source consists of multiple classes:

 - **Retrofit Service** - defines a set of API endpoints
 - **Retrofit Response Model** - definition of the network objects for given endpoint (top-level model for the data